Supply Chain Initiatives

 Human Rights Initiatives

 Epson has declared in its Human Rights Policy that both Epson and its suppliers shall respect human rights.
-As stated in our policy, we strive for complying with the United Nations Guiding Principles on Business and Human Rights and respecting internationally recognized human rights as stated in the Universal Declaration of Human Rights and other relevant instruments.
+As stated in our policy, we commit to comply with the United Nations Guiding Principles on Business and Human Rights and respecting internationally recognized human rights as stated in the Universal Declaration of Human Rights and other relevant instruments.
 Moreover, we support the purpose of the RBA and, as a member, seek to ensure that our suppliers also comply with the RBA Code of Conduct.
 Through these initiatives, we aim to ensure that rights are respected throughout the Epson product supply chain.

 We have a program that covers the entire supply chain and includes the following: